I Need You (Eric Carmen song)

 "I Need You" is a song written by Eric Carmen.
 Versions by Euclid Beach Band (1979) and then 3T (1996) were released as singles.

 Early versions

 "I Need You" was originally recorded in 1977 by Frankie Valli on his album Lady Put the Light Out.
 Euclid Beach Band released their version as a single in 1979 which reached No. 81 on the U.S. Billboard Hot 100.
 Carmen provided keyboard and production work on the song.
 The lead vocalist is Peter Hewlett.

 3T version

 The song was covered by American R&B group 3T in 1996, released as the fifth single from their debut album, Brotherhood (1995).
 It was a success on the European charts, but was never released in the US.
 Michael Jackson, their uncle, provides background vocals.

 Critical reception

-A reviewer from Music Week rated the song four out of five, adding, "Uncle Michael provides backing vocals on this ballad which sends 3T harmonising down the schmaltz road via an arrangement oddly reminiscent of East 17's 'Stay Another Day'."
+A reviewer from Music Week gave the song a score of four out of five, adding, "Uncle Michael provides backing vocals on this ballad which sends 3T harmonising down the schmaltz road via an arrangement oddly reminiscent of East 17's 'Stay Another Day'."